 Rats can easily develop respiratory problems and problems with the nose can be a sign of illnes, including regular sneezing and porphyrin release.

 However, sneezing is quite common among young rats when they’re settling in to a new home, which was definitely the case with Ronnie and also with both Jack and Alec.
 They settled down after a couple of weeks though.

 Rats’ faeces is pellet-shaped and quite hard, even when first defecated.
 Neither their urine nor their faeces has much of an odour unless you deliberately get close and smell it.

-During the first fortnight or so, Ronnie and Derek quite often defecated and occasionally urinated when they were out of the cage, but this rarely happens now.
+During the first fortnight or so, Ronnie and Derek and also Jack and Alec quite often defecated and occasionally urinated when they were out of the cage, but it rarely happened after the first few weeks of acquiring them.
 This is apparently a way of marking new territory and/or being a bit nervous in an unfamiliar place.